 The latissimus dorsi is a broad, flat muscle covering the mid-back.
 It is named for its size and location.
 It has 3 compartments and twists nearly 180 degrees around the teres major.
 The distal end of latissimus dorsi is often in the same compartment as teres major.
 It is usually innervated in six separate sections by the thoracodorsal nerve.
 It originates along the axial skeleton and attaches to the humerus, making it an extrinsic back muscle.

 It has statistically significant variations in its attachments.
 It may cross over the bicipital groove and blend with the attachment of pectoralis major.
 It may also blend with the fibers of triceps brachii.
 The lateral fibers may extend all the way down to the ilium.
-A little more than 40% of the time, it attaches to the inferior angle of the scapula.
-A little less than 40% of the time, it attaches via soft connective tissue and about 20% of the time there is no attachment to the scapula at all.
+A little more than 40% of the time, it attaches to the scapula’s inferior angle.
+A little less than 40% of the time, it attaches via soft connective tissue, and about 20% of the time, there is no attachment to the scapula at all.

 Origin – through the lumbar aponeurosis, it attaches to T7-T12, sacrum, and ilium.
 It also attaches to the last 3-4 ribs along the lateral border of this muscle.

 Insertion – the lateral lip of the bicipital groove, usually fused with the tendon of teres major.

 Function – it is consistently credited with extension, adduction, and assisting internal rotation of the scapula.
 Also, It depresses the scapula and extends the thoracic spine.
 This influences neck and pelvic posture.

 This transparent view shows the complexity of its attachments.
 You can see how the scapula and lower 4 ribs get bound between the humerus and spine.